ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_DesignUX_17.md

 ## Conclusion

-The Design/UX phase roadmap has made significant progress, with 58 high-priority tasks completed across all four phases.
-The implementation of analytics tracking and demo environment setup represents a major step forward in user experience optimization and workshop readiness.
-The next steps focus on completing the remaining tasks in Phase 3: User Experience Optimization and Phase 4: Workshop Readiness, with a particular emphasis on observation protocols, feedback database, video tutorial production, and preparation for workshops with real users.
+The Design/UX phase roadmap has made significant progress, with 63 high-priority tasks completed across all four phases.
+The implementation of instructor notes, video tutorials, and demo videos represents a major step forward in workshop readiness.
+The next steps focus on completing the remaining tasks in Phase 4: Workshop Readiness, with a particular emphasis on reference cards and interactive demos, followed by final testing and validation with real users.